-We’re doing a lot of hiring, which means we hear a lot of questions about our frequent job listings and unique application process.
+We hear a lot of questions about our frequent job listings and unique application process.
 Here’s some additional context on some of your most common questions.

 Important notice: One Acre Fund never asks applicants to pay any sort of fee to apply for a job.
 If you have received such a request, that means you have received a fraudulent email from someone posing as a One Acre Fund staff member.
 Please do not deal with any such people and apply directly through our website or via a job posting on a legitimate job board.
 Official One Acre Fund emails will always arrive from an @oneacrefund.org address.

 Yes, all roles listed on our website are accepting applications.
 However, due to the Covid-19 pandemic, start dates can vary significantly by role.
 Given the changing environment, we can’t currently guarantee that a successful candidate would be able to begin the role in the near future.
 Each candidate will be notified directly of any updates for their role.

 In this uncertain time, food security is more essential than ever.
 We’re rapidly reinventing our services to keep farmers safe and well-supported in the era of social distancing.
 Read more here.

 No, we don’t have unusual turnover, we simply need more leaders to build our next generation of services for farmers.

 Given our growth, we constantly publish job listings and attract a high volume of applications.
 In 2019, for example, more than 120,000 talented people applied for 300 office-based roles.
 So most of our roles are highly competitive, and we invariably decline people with stellar skills and credentials.
 For more on what we look for, see Qualifications.